y0mbo/todo.txt/docs/regex.md

 2019-01-02 This is a task @work +home
 2020-01-02 This is another task +phone @work 2019-01-01 +project Task @context
-+priority is a priority
++project is a project
-(A) THis is a valid priority
+(A) This is a valid priority
 (AB) This is not a priority
 Not a valid priority Really gotta call Mom (A) @phone @someday (b) Not a valid priority Get back to the boss